This notice has been updated April 2019

 - Other Companies

-Third parties, including other companies within the Group, with your consent.
+Third parties, including other companies within the Group where we have a lawful basis to do so.

 Do we transfer your personal information outside of the EU?